erics118/tailscale-ros-telemetry/README.md

 tailscale automation scripts for usage in ROS

-`justfile` is just for development purposes.
+The `justfile` is just for development purposes.

-TODO: this may not be up to date
 `launch.sh` is a fully self-contained script that is used to set up tailscale. requires `curl`, `jq`, and `tailscale` to be installed on the system, but it will install them if they are not found.